shaahinfaezi/Discord-DingDong/README.md

 * Server ID (OPTIONAL) : The ID of your server which you can get by right-clicking the server name on top left of discord and selecting "Copy ID" be sure that you have developer mode ON.(It's optional,If you want to get a "UP and running" message in your server everytime you launch the bot,use it!)

-**When you did all of that you're ready to launch the bot you can do that from the Ding Dong.exe app which you can find on the Debug folder : "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug"**
+**When you did all of that you're ready to launch the bot you can do that from the Ding Dong.exe app which you can find in the Debug folder : "\DINGDONG-DiscordBot-master\DING DONG\bin\Debug"**